offensive-packaging/documentation/plaso/index.md

    -w PATH, --write PATH
                          The directory in which extracted files should be stored.
+   --include_duplicates, --include-duplicates
-   --include_duplicates  By default a digest hash (SHA-256) is calculated for
-                         each file (data stream).
+                         By default a digest hash (SHA-256) is calculated for each file (data stream).
 These hashes are compared to the previously exported files and duplicates are skipped.
 Use this option to include duplicate files in the export.
+   --no_hashes, --no-hashes
+                         Do not generate the hashes.json file

  And that is how you export files, plaso style.
  ```